Gastric Sleeve Surgery: Qualifications, Complications, and More

-The gastric sleeve surgery procedure — also called vertical sleeve gastrectomy or vertical gastric sleeve — is often an option for people who are not eligible to safely have other bariatric procedures.
+The gastric sleeve surgery procedure — also called vertical sleeve gastrectomy or vertical gastric sleeve — is often an option for people who are not eligible or do not qualify to safely have other bariatric procedures.

 What is Gastric Sleeve Surgery?